4 Bike Safety Tips to Keep Kids Safe

 Ultimately, the helmet should be secure enough that kids are able to dance vigorously without it moving around.

 2. Dress appropriately from head to toe.
-Aside from the helmet, Hoekstra provided wardrobe advice for bike riding.
+In addition to always wearing a helmet, riders should choose their clothing with care.
 Ideally, tops should be a bright color so it’s easier for drivers and other riders to see kids coming or up ahead.
 Avoid wide-leg pants or skirts that could get stuck in a bike chain and make sure to wear shoes that cover your toes.
-It’s summer, but that doesn’t make riding in bare feet or flip flops okay, Hoekstra said.
+It’s summer, but that doesn’t make riding in bare feet or flip flops okay.

 3. Dress your bike.
 Bikes should be decked out with reflectors and lights for riding at dawn or dusk.